loosewheel/lwwires/readme.txt

 This is only visual and only functionally connect on the sides the item can.

-If mesecons devices are moved against wires (as with pistons) they are not automatically actived if the circuit is on.
+If mesecons devices are moved against wires (as with pistons) they are not automatically activated if the circuit is on.

 Through Wires and Terminals